dgoffredo/queens/README.md

 occupied if there is a queen at that rank.
 Similarly, both forward and backward flavors of diagonals are kept track of using bit vectors.

 Lines that are not ranks, columns, or diagonals (i.e. lines whose slope is none of 0, 1, -1, ∞, -∞) are kept track of using a custom data structure that I call a [line stack][4].
-When a queen is added to the chessboard, a line is added to line stack for each other queen on the chessboard.
+When a queen is added to the chessboard, a line is added to the line stack for each other queen on the chessboard.
 When a queen is removed from the chessboard, it is always the most recent queen, and so lines can be removed from the end only – hence "stack."

 To determine whether a proposed queen lies on some existing line, each line is checked individually, in order (i.e., it's a linear scan).
 This could be